web3dopamine/liberty_website/docs/docs/developers/quickstart.md

 # Developer Quickstart

-Get started building on Liberty Bitcoin in 5 minutes.
+Get started building on Liberty in 5 minutes.

 ## Prerequisites